activedecay/show/readme.md

 - `cmake --build cmake-build-debug --target slider install`

 # usage in show.markdown
+markdown titles (using the '#' character) start new slides. text in the markdown fil appears on the slides. text position flows from the most recent `. y [pos]` position. text does not wrap; you're in charge of newlines, but newlines flow vertically. text position starts at the top for every new slide. font size is 1/100th of a window height, so .5 = 50% of screen size font height. that's big! commands start with '. ' string on a new line. bulleted lists can be written, e.g., ' .', '*' or '- ' background, text, and text shadow colors are editable; an alpha < 1 will fade the background in images are referenced by substring in the res directory.

 | Text or command | Command arguments | Explanation       |
 | --------------  | ----------------  | ----------------- |
 | slide text      |               | any text that is not a command start is shown on a slide |